tstuefe/JEP387/jep.md

     - Chunks surpassing a certain - tunable - threshold will be uncommitted.
 Obviously, only chunks equal or larger than a commit granule can be uncommitted.
     - Alternatively, or in combination, when a Metaspace is purged after a GC, free chunks larger than a given threshold can be uncommitted.

-## Overhead of data structures
+## Memory overhead

-The proposed mechanisms - as currently implemented in the prototype accompanying the proposal - come with the following overhead:
+The proposed mechanisms - as currently implemented in the prototype accompanying this proposal - come with the following storage overhead:

-1) A bitmap per memory region storing the state of commit granules, each bit covers the size of a commit granule, which by default is 64 KB.
-For a 1 GB range, this would amount to 2 KB.
+1) A bitmap per memory region storing the state of commit granules.
+For a 1 GB Metaspace, this would amount to 2 KB.

 2) Chunk headers move out of Metaspace and are kept in a chunk header pool which ultimately is allocated from C-heap.
-Since this leaves extra space to be used in the chunks this does not really count as overhead, since the net memory cost is zero.
-However, it has to be kept in mind when comparing committed Metaspace size.
+Since this leaves extra space to be used in the chunks this does not really add to overhead, since the net memory cost is zero.

-The size of the chunk header pool depends on the number of chunks which, for standard applications, range from 5000-10000 chunks.
-For example, a VM running Eclipse, with a committed Metaspace size of about 130 MB, causes about 10000 Metaspace chunks to be created, amounting to about 700 KB.

 3) The buddy allocator needs to keep state; the prototype implements this by keeping Metaspace chunks in an extra list according to their order in the underlying memory region.
 This causes extra overhead of two pointers per Metaspace chunk.

-## Savings due to removed data structures.

-Compared to the old allocator, the prototype does away with the Occupancy Bitmap, which saves 1 bit per 1KB of memory range, or 128 KB per GB.
+A typical application allocates around 5000 - 20000 chunks, which amounts to 80..320 KB.

+However, we also would save memory, since we do not need the Occupancy Bitmap anymore.
+That reduces memory costs by 128 KB per GB Metaspace.

+Memory costs and -savings are roughly comparable between the old and the new allocator and should not matter.

 ## Tunable parameters